 The connections between your pipes are often the weakest spot in the pipeline — the point most susceptible to foundational shifts.
 When your home moves, these pipe connections might become damaged, causing separations or ruptures that lead to leaks.

 Maybe you noticed that dreaded "drip... drip..." yourself.
 Or maybe — if you're already a Hedge user — your Leak Sensor detected water accumulation or a shift in humidity or temperature outside your specific range and alerted you via your Hedge App.
 Either way, you need to act — and fast.

 If the leak is just a drip, a bucket might suffice until you can fix the problem.
 However, if the leak is more of a "flow" and has potential to cause serious damage, shut off the water appliance that's leaking; if that's not possible, locate and shut off your main water valve.
 And if water is flowing near electrical outlets, turn off the electricity to keep yourself safe.

 Then, call a professional.
 Regardless of why your pipes are leaking, they might need expert attention to fix long-term.
 Plumbing issues don't fix themselves — they only get worse with time.
 Handling them earlier rather than later can save time and disruption to your everyday life.
-If you're a Hedge user, use Ready Home Assist to connect with a pre-approved, licensed plumber in your area to visit your home and inspect your pipes.
-Or — Hedge users in select states can take advantage of our home maintenance services and schedule a Home Checkup to proactively protect against leaks.
+Hedge users in select states can also take advantage of our home maintenance services and schedule a Home Checkup to proactively protect against leaks.

 Leaking pipes can certainly be troublesome — but they don't have to be catastrophic.
 If you understand a few common causes of leaky pipes and know what to do when you come across one, you'll be able to act quickly to protect your home and everything in it — now, and in the long run.